 Apart…you and me…but be at peace for I am free.

-To plant a tree in memory of Clement T. Goodreau, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Clement T. Goodreau, please visit our floral store.

 Holyoke Soldiers Home